xdamman/blog/posts/money-and-open-source-communities.md

 # Money and Open Source Communities

-## Ever since we announced our new service to enable open source communities to collect money from backers and sponsors, the same question…

-## Money and Open Source Communities

-Ever since we announced our [new service to enable open source communities to collect money from backers and sponsors](https://medium.com/open-collective/a-new-way-to-fund-open-source-projects-91a51b1b7aac#.r8ii2oqyl), the same question came up again and again: why would an open source project need money?
+Ever since we announced our new service to enable open source communities to collect money from backers and sponsors, the same question came up again and again: why would an open source project need money?

 It’s a fair question to ask.
 After all, so many open source projects have been thriving without money.
 Not to mention that adding money into a volunteer based community can have a negative effect.